About Us

 In an age in which camps are getting bigger, less personal, and stressing electronics and athletic competition more and more, there is a need for camps that offer a genuine camping experience and an opportunity for our children to live in harmony with themselves, others, and the environment.

-Using the fundamental values of the Lakota (Humility, Perseverance, Respect, Honor, Love, Sacrifice, Truth, Compassion, Bravery, Fortitude, Generosity, and Wisdom) and our belief in simplicity, Night Eagle introduces the youth of today to the wonders of nature and offers them that rare moment in which they can slow down, escape the modern world of cell phones, television, and video games, and discover new aspects in the meaning of life.
+Using the fundamental values of the Lakota (Humility, Respect, Honor, Compassion, Bravery, Fortitude, Generosity, and Wisdom) and our belief in simplicity, Night Eagle introduces the youth of today to the wonders of nature and offers them that rare moment in which they can slow down, escape the modern world of cell phones, television, and video games, and discover new aspects in the meaning of life.

 “Teach your